-Make the most of that one afternoon and book a guided tour of the Vatican Museums.
+Make the most of that early morning or solitary afternoon and book a guided tour of the Vatican Museums.
 The scope and sheer size of the collections are simply overwhelming (remember that ten years timeline?).
 You really don’t want to spend your nose in a guide book reading about the bust of Augustus Ceasar when you could have a real, live art-history grad student telling you all about it instead.

 There are a number of excellent tour companies and guides that you can book ahead of time.
-We pre-booked (and pre-paid) our Vatican tour with Angel Tours Rome, a locally based tour guide service with native English-speaking, highly-trained and licensed guides.
+We pre-booked our Vatican tour group with Monograms Tours Rome, a locally based tour guide service with English-speaking, highly-trained and licensed guides.

 The Gallery of Tapestries holds intricate 16th century tapestries depicting the life of Jesus Christ.
 There is one in which the eyes of Christ seem to follow you down the hall as you move.
 You may be amazed, and a little disturbed, by the sensation of being followed by Jesus himself.